rdrr1990/kerasformula/INSTALL.md

 ```

-## Python 2.7 in a Virtual Environment
+## Python2.7 in a Virtual Environment

 Here are instructions for `Python 2.7.10` in a virtual environment.
 (These instrucitons will accomplish what `keras::install_keras` aims to